wildfly/quickstart/wsat-simple/README.md

     To ssh://1e63c17c2dd94a329f21555a33dc617d@wsatsimple-quickstart.rhcloud.com/~/git/wsatsimple.git/
        e6f80bd..63504b9  master -> master

-Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the WAR build by OpenShift to be copied to the `deployments` directory, and deployed without a context path.
+Note that the `openshift` profile in the `pom.xml` file is activated by OpenShift.
+This causes the WAR built by OpenShift to be copied to the `deployments` directory and deployed without a context path.

+### Test the OpenShift Application

-Now we will start to tail the log files of the server.
+Now you will start to tail the log files of the server.
 To do this run the following command, remembering to replace the application name and login id.

         rhc app tail -a wsatsimple

-Once the app is deployed open up a browser and run the application, the URL will be similar as follows but with your own domain name.
+Once the app is deployed, you can test the application by accessing the following URL either via a browser or using tools such as curl or wget.
+Be sure to replace the `quickstart` in the URL with your domain name.

     http://wsatsimple-quickstart.rhcloud.com/WSATSimpleServletClient